contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Guidance for counseling victims and offenders is provided at [Abuse: How to Help](https://www.churchofjesuschrist.org/study/manual/abuse-how-to-help?lang=eng).

-In addition to the inspired help of Church leaders, professional counseling may be needed for victims, offenders, and their families.
-Leaders may contact a Family Services office or another trusted resource in the community for assistance.
+In addition to receiving the inspired help of Church leaders, victims, offenders, and their families may need professional counseling.
+For information, see [31.2.6](31.md#3126-interviews-for-ordination-to-an-office-in-the-melchizedek-priesthood).

-Leaders in the United States and Canada can find information about the nearest Family Services office in the [Church Directory of Organizations and Leaders (CDOL)](https://cdol.lds.org).
-Leaders can also obtain this information by calling:

-1-800-453-3860, extension 2-1711

-1-801-240-1711

-In other areas, leaders can contact the Family Services specialist or the welfare and self-reliance manager through the area office.

 For information about what bishops and stake presidents should do when they learn of any type of abuse, see [38.6.2.1](38-church-policies-and-guidelines.md#38621-abuse-help-line).
+For information about counseling in cases of sexual abuse, rape, or other forms of sexual assault, see [38.6.18.2](38-church-policies-and-guidelines.md#386182-counseling-for-victims-of-sexual-abuse-rape-and-other-forms-of-sexual-assault).

 See also [FamilyServices.ChurchofJesusChrist.org](https://FamilyServices.ChurchofJesusChrist.org).